Easy and fun sewing projects

 • Sewing machine

-How to make a basic zipper pouch tutorial: 5 steps
+How to make a basic zipper pouch: easy 5-step tutorial

 Step 1 – prepare your fabric pieces